Fulton County Senior Center announces lunch menu - Fulton County Expositor

 Menu

-Friday, March 25: Cream of broccoli soup, ground bologna sandwich, pea salad, 5 cup salad.

-Monday, March 28: BBQ beef sandwich, tater tots, ranch style beans, vinegar cole slaw, mixed fruit.

-Tuesday, March 29: Breaded pork chops, rice pilaf, green and wax beans, cranberry saue, juice.
+Tuesday, March 29: Breaded pork chops, rice pilaf, green and wax beans, cranberry sauce, juice.

+Wednesday, March 30: Hot chicken sandwich, roasted potatoes, mixed vegetables, fresh fruit.